 Tender Offer: Should I Sell My Private Company Stock or Hold On?

-Selling your shares in a tender offer gives you cash now but often comes with a higher tax bill.
-Holding on means you keep the potential for future growth and often better tax treatment, but you also keep the risk (the risk you never get a chance to cash out again).
-Your best move depends on your personal goals, how much risk you can handle, and the tricky tax details of the offer itself.
+Selling your shares in a tender offer provides liquidity now but often comes with immediate tax implications.
+Holding means you retain the potential for future growth and potentially more favorable tax treatment, but you also retain the risk (including the possibility that liquidity may not be available again for some time).
+Your decision depends on your personal goals, your risk tolerance, and the specific tax details of the offer itself.

 The Golden Email: A Tender Offer Lands in Your Inbox

 You open your inbox and there it is.
 An email from the company announcing a tender offer.
-Suddenly, all that "paper wealth" you have been accumulating for years feels real.
-This is one of the first major liquidity events for many startup employees, and the stakes are high.
+Suddenly, the "paper wealth" you have been accumulating for years feels real.
+This is often one of the first major liquidity events for startup employees, and the stakes are high.
 Investors are offering to buy your private company shares for cash.
 The excitement is immediate, but a wave of questions follows.

 First Things First: What Exactly Is a Tender Offer?

-Companies do not do this on a whim.
-They usually have one of two goals in mind, which creates two distinct pathways for you.
+Companies generally do not do this on a whim.
+They usually have specific goals in mind, which creates two distinct pathways:

 A Structured Liquidity Tender Offer is a company-organized sale where you sell shares to outside investors.
-The main reason for this is often to provide you with cash, which helps the company retain and attract talent without issuing new shares and diluting ownership.
+The main reason for this is often to provide employees with liquidity, helping the company retain and attract talent without issuing new shares and diluting ownership.

 A Controlled Liquidity Tender Offer usually happens alongside a new funding round.
 Here, the company controls who can buy and sell.
 They use the event to bring in strategic investors while managing their list of shareholders.